kramerlab/direct-ranker/README.md

 python plot_sorted_list.py
 ```

-# Table 1
+# Table 1 and Figure 2/3
-For generating table 1 one should run the following scripts in the folder `table2`:
+For generating table 1 one should run the following scripts in the folder `table1`:

 1. Running the ranklib models
 ```bash